-We now begin our second decade of interfaith support, happy to be their first and primary coffee buyer.
-Our Decaf Delicious Peace coffee is organically grown in Mexico and decaffeinated at a nearby facility to reduce the carbon footprint associated with this coffee.
+We're now well within our second decade of interfaith support, and happy to be their first and primary coffee buyer.
+Our Decaf Delicious Peace coffee is organically grown in various parts of Central and South America and decaffeinated at a nearby facility to reduce the carbon footprint associated with this coffee.
 Learn more

 Since 2006 raised $116,809.52 and counting...